Kindle Unlimited vs. Kobo Plus vs. Everand for Self-Publishing

 How many books are available in Kindle Unlimited?

-There’s a catch: Many traditionally published books are not available to KU readers.
-Readers can “borrow” only 20 eligible Kindle Unlimited titles at a time.
+There’s another downside to KU: Readers can “borrow” only 20 eligible Kindle Unlimited titles at a time.
 (Magazines don’t count towards the borrowing limit.)

 KU for authors